Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_prompt_decorator.md

 Optional:

+- `llm_format` (String) LLM input and output format and schema to use. must be one of ["bedrock", "gemini", "openai"]
 - `max_request_body_size` (Number) max allowed body size allowed to be introspected
 - `prompts` (Attributes) (see [below for nested schema](#nestedatt--config--prompts))